Mgallimore88/orbital_sound/README.txt

 conda create -n myenv pip numpy

 this would create a new conda env with name myenv, and the pip and numpy packages.
 The python installation will be the latest available unless specified. check from within the env.

 Note: if you are in root/base environment, pip will install python2 packages whereas pip3 will install python3 based ones.
 However, if a conda environment is created with python3 as the default, pip will install python3 packages.
+Strange bug: when installing from the VSCode embedded terminal, my version of pip is python2.7 but the in the system terminal it shows python3 for the same environmen.
+Workaround: install packages using system terminal.

 conda activate myenv
 python --version